DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbonpanel-class.md

 ### <a name="return-value"></a>Valor retornado

-Um ponteiro para um elemento focalizado ou nulo.
+Um ponteiro para um elemento focado ou NULL.

 ### <a name="remarks"></a>Comentários